tylerthomasallen/docs/src/pages/integrations/mparticle.md

 ## Setup

 ### Prerequisites
-- This guide requires you to have already integrated the Branch mobile SDKs.
+- This guide requires you to have already integrated the Branch and mParticle mobile SDK(s).

 ### Retrieve mParticle Token